 They say that nothing is certain but death and taxes.
 I’d add to that the certainty of spending!
 The ongoing debate over spending, taxes, and the debt problems that this country faces is a good example of chapter 70’s, My words are very easy to understand and very easy to put into practice, yet no one in the world can understand them or put them into practice.
 Note: I think of “My words” as being those Mother Nature would speak is she could, so I regard the Tao Te Ching as a spokesman for Mother Nature.

-In arguments I hear, each side fails to step back enough to see the problem broadly.
+In arguments I hear, each side fails to step back to see the problem broadly enough.
 Yes, I know.
-That’s how Mother Nature intends it, i.e., a species’ competitive interactions flesh out fitness.
+That’s how Mother Nature intends it, i.e., need and fear focuses animals—humans included—narrowly in their moment, which blind them to perceiving future unintended consequences.

 With Debt, Lactic Acid Builds Up